agrikatheprogrammer/codepath-cybersec-homework/README.md

 Vulnerability #2: SQL Injection (SQLi)

+Description: SQL injection, also known as SQLi, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed.
+This information may include any number of items, including sensitive company data, user lists or private customer details.

-Description: The database can be put to sleep for 5 seconds using a SQL Injection.
-To do so, all we need to inject is **' OR SLEEP(5)=0--'**
+The database can be put to sleep for 5 seconds using a SQL Injection.
+To do so, all we need to inject is **' OR SLEEP(5)=0--'** into the **id=** section of the url.

 <img src="http://g.recordit.co/Q5u62Bv9QT.gif">